paulosuzart/JTornado/README.rst

 (ServerSocketChannel or SocketChannel).
 Since its not possible to "fork()" the HttpServer like in python, any task - other than accepting connections - is executed in a thread pool (2 threads only).

-We should move to simple ByteBuffers to Memory Mapped.
+We should move from simple ByteBuffers to Memory Mapped.

-**Changes may take place in this definition.**
+**Changes in the implementation happens all the time in this early stage.**

 ==============
 Sample